Mohxen/mohxen.github.io/_pages/about.md

   *Polytechnique Montréal, Canada*
   Apr 2021 - Present
   - Enhanced P4 language constructs for network devices using LEX, YACC, and IR classes in C/C++ and Python.
-  - Transitioned P4 code/IR to CUDA, MLIR, and LLVM’s IR for a heterogeneous compiler implemented on RISC-V.
   - Developed a complete object-oriented compiler with lexer, parser, symbol table, semantic analyzer, AST, and code generation.
   - Designed and implemented P4 codes and control planes for network applications (Firewall and Load Balancer) in Software Switch, FPGA, and ASIC.